-Visiting Assistant Professor of Russian Studies
+Visiting Assistant Professor, Russian Studies

 Anastasia Kayiatos, assistant professor, joins Macalester from UC Berkeley by way of a postdoc at the University of Southern California.
 She looks forward to infusing her Russian Studies courses with some unusual disciplinary suspects, like queer theory and disability studies.
 This fall she is teaching Minding the Body (with Joan Ostrove) and The Cold War Gets Hot.
 Next semester she is excited to debut an elective course in Critical Theory on the cross-cultural making of modern bad taste.